BITSniper2002/Privacy-Acquisition-Algorithm-in-Federated-Learning/README.md

 # Privacy-Acquisition-Algorithm-in-Federated-Learning
-Graduation project about a method to extract private information from federated learning
+This is my undergraduate graduation project about a method to extract private information from federated learning.
+It is based on previous FILM attack(https://github.com/Princeton-SysML/FILM)